 I knew 1+1 = 2.
-I knew living in an intergenerational family set up behind the sweet shop that we ran was awesome.
+I knew to live in an intergenerational family set up behind the sweet shop that we ran was awesome.
 I knew Father Christmas existed.
 I knew the Tories were evil.
-I knew that you all knew this too.

-I wasn’t actually sure what ” the Tories” was.
-I knew what it looked like: Margaret Thatcher.
-I knew that the Tories wanted to quash the spirit of all humankind, and probably Father Christmas, and it would be likely to steal my sweets given half a chance.
+I thought I knew that the Tories wanted to quash the spirit of all humankind, and probably Father Christmas, and would be likely to steal my sweets given half a chance.
 I had a vague notion that people who hung around the periphery of the Royal Family, and people who had barths rather than baths were also somehow involved in this dastardly plot.

-He replied, in a voice that had hints of ‘barth’ rather than ‘bath’, “That’s why I moved here Abby: because nobody here believes the Tories are right”.
+He replied, in a voice that had hints of ‘barth’ rather than ‘bath’, “That’s why I moved here Abby: because everybody thinks like you.

 It was then that I questioned absolutely everything I thought I knew.
-It was an event that shaped my life and no doubt contributed to the fact that one year later I’d applied to study philosophy at Reading.
+It was an event that shaped my life.

-When I moved down South to pursue my studies, I met lots of people at university who also knew lots of things.
-What all of them all seemed to know was that, as a northerner, I was definitely going to be super friendly.
-I could say quite outrageous things and people wouldn’t shun me.
-Instead they’d comment favourably upon what a down-to-earth, call a spade-a-spade funny lass I was.
+When I moved down South to pursue my studies, I met lots of people at university who also liked to talk about all the political ‘facts’ that they knew.
 I never even had to say who I voted for – it was written all over my vowels.

 Some of my closest friends now vote Conservative.
-I suspect some of them vote UKIP, but given my 6-month Farage barage on Facebook, we’ve silently agreed to not mention this.
-None of them try to quash my spirit, or steal my sweets.
-In fact most of them are very generous in every way possible.
+None of them try to quash my spirit or steal my sweets.
+In fact, they are very generous in every way possible.

 I know this time last week we were guaranteed to be welcoming in a hung parliament.
 I know the Conservatives now govern us under a majority.